MertcanKilicli/data-analysis-portfolio/README.md

 # Study projects

-In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.
+In this section, I will provide links to my github repositories, which contain the code and jupyter notebooks I use while going through online classes or in school projects.

 Analysis of the Fisher Iris Dataset --> https://github.com/MertcanKilicli/data-analysis-projects/tree/main/fisher